Quick, what’s your agency's unique selling proposition? What’s your elevator speech?

 But, when your agency has a strong strategic positioning, everything about business development gets easier.

-Is 2018 the year you regain control over your agency’s new business destiny?
+Is this the year you regain control over your agency’s new business destiny?